gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 ###What are GitLens+ features?

 Initially, in GitLens 12 we introduced new GitLens+ features that include Worktrees and Visual File History.
-But we have tons of new visualization and collaboration features in the pipeline.
+Later we added the Commit Graph, see above all the additions we have made, with more to come!

 ###What is GitLens+?